FajanSunusara/Autonomous-car-navigation-system/README.md

 # 🚗 Intelligent Car Racing and Simulation System 🏁

 Welcome to the Intelligent Car Racing and Simulation System!
 This project combines the thrill of a car racing game with the sophistication of an autonomous car simulator.
-Built with modern web technologies and powered by a Convolutional Neural Network (CNN), this system offers both interactive gameplay and intelligent navigation.
+Built entirely with JavaScript and powered by a Convolutional Neural Network (CNN), this system offers both interactive gameplay and intelligent navigation.

 ![Car Racing Game](images/car_racing_game.jpg)